chrissearle/www_cso/content/2005/08/23-WLAN_using_a_3Com_Office_Connect_11g.md

 wireless-key restricted <MYWEP>
 ```

-Now - a simple <code>ifup wlan0</code> brings me online via the wireless net - and it all works (as long as eth0 is ifdown'd).
+Now - a simple `ifup wlan0` brings me online via the wireless net - and it all works (as long as eth0 is ifdown'd).
 All I need to do now is find a good way to auto eth0 at work and auto wlan0 at home.